mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-05-30-thebrady-khollybell-2-portrait.md

 ---
-layout: work
+layout: media
 title: "She said yes"
-description: "Engagement PaperFaces portrait of @theBrady and @khollybell drawn with Paper by 53 on an iPad."
+excerpt: "Engagement PaperFaces portrait of @theBrady and @khollybell drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-thebrady-khollybell-2-twitter-lg.jpg
   thumb: paperfaces-thebrady-khollybell-2-twitter-150.jpg